Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Model and method

 Because we are interested in the collective behavior of the system of coupled magnets and Josephson phases; first, let us briefly recall what the collective modes of magnetic excitations induced by the phase-mediated interaction between magnets in such a system look like \cite{Bobkov2024modes}.
 At $V=0$ and, consequently, $\psi_N=0$, the equilibrium states of all the magnets are along the easy $z$-axis.
 In Ref.~\onlinecite{Bobkov2024modes} it was found that such a chain of coupled $\varphi_0$-S/F/S JJs has two eigenmodes of small excitations with the frequencies:

 where $\lambda = -r^2E_J^0/V_F M$ with $E_J^0 = \hbar I_c/2e$ being the amplitude of the Josephson energy of a JJ.
-The small corrections to the frequencies due to the Gilbert damping constant $\alpha$ are neglected. $\omega_a$ is an acoustic mode because it corresponds to the motion of all the magnetic moments $\delta \bm m_i(t) = (m_{xi}(t), m_{yi}(t),0)$ with the same phase. $\omega_o$ can be interpreted as an optic frequency corresponding to $N-1$ different modes with zero total angular $y$-projection of the oscillation amplitude $\sum \limits_i m_{yi}(t) = 0$.
+The small corrections to the frequencies due to the Gilbert damping constant $\alpha$ are neglected. $\omega_a$ is an acoustic mode because it corresponds to the motion of all the magnetic moments $\delta \bm m_i(t) = (m_{xi}(t), m_{yi}(t),0)$ with the same phase. $\omega_o$ can be interpreted as an optic frequency corresponding to $N-1$ different modes with $\sum \limits_i m_{yi}(t) = 0$.
 When the equilibrium position of the magnetic moments is along the $z$-axis $\omega_o$ coincides with the frequency of the ferromagnetic resonance of an isolated magnet $\omega_F = \gamma (K/M)$, but in general it may be not the case \cite{Bobkov2024modes}.
-At $V \neq 0$ the both frequencies depend on the external phase $\psi_N$\cite{Bobkov2024modes}.
+At $V \neq 0$ both frequencies depend on the external phase $\psi_N$\cite{Bobkov2024modes}.
 Nevertheless, the general conclusion that the system possesses acoustic and optical eigenmodes remains valid and the difference $\omega_a - \omega_o$ remains approximately constant and manifests itself in the dynamics of the system, as we will see below.